 Everything went black again.
 The only sound was my breath rushing in and out too fast.
 “Shit.”
 I wasn’t in control yet.
 I was in my head but somehow this asshole had the upper hand.
 I needed to gain it back.
-Whatever was attacking, it was going to learn quickly that it had gone after the wrong person.
-I was stubborn, and I wasn’t going to stop fighting.

 In the quiet dark, I reached for my bond to Dastien.
 This wasn’t one of my normal visions, but it was still my mind.
-And if I could use some of Dastien’s power, then maybe I’d have enough juice to get back control and kick this motherfucker out of my head.
+And if I could use some of Dastien’s power, then maybe I’d have enough juice to get control and kick this motherfucker out of my head.

 I started pulling power though the paper-thin bond and—

 “Table for one?”
-A girl not much younger than me in poorly fitting khaki pants and a polo shirt stood holding a menu.
+A girl, not much younger than me, in poorly fitting khaki pants and a polo shirt stood holding a menu.

 I glanced over my shoulder just to be sure, but no one was behind me.
 Only a dusty claw crane machine was there.
 “Me?”
 I asked, pointing to myself.

 “Yes.”
 She scrunched up her face as if she’d sucked on a lemon.
-“You’re the only one here.”
+“You’re the only one standing here.”

 The diner wasn’t packed, but there were a few people scattered around.
 A family with two kids sat at one table.
 Two elderly men played chess while sipping their coffees at another.
 There was a salad bar in the back, and a few people were picking through the food.
 One guy used his fingers to grab a shrimp.
 He dipped it in a red sauce and made an approving sound before dropping the tail on the floor and reaching for another.

-I barely contained the gag.
+I barely contained a gag.

 “You need a table for one or is someone meeting you?”
 The hostess asked, bringing my focus back to her.